 Not only can the electric heater become hot to the touch, causing burns, but children and animals could also cause the heater to fall on the floor and set fire to the carpet.

-Some newer models come with safety switches, which shut the heater down if it tips over.
+Some newer heater models come with safety switches, which shut the heater down if it tips over.

-2. Don’t plug it into an extension lead
+2. Don’t plug your heater into an extension lead

 If you are using an electric heater, plug it straight into the wall socket.
 Plugging it into an extension lead can cause it to overheat.